Lady-Binary/EasyLoU/VARIABLES.md

 MOUSEWORLDZ: Current mouse Z world position.

 MOUSEOVERUINAME: Name of the UI element at the current mouse position.

+MOUSEOVERUIX: X coordinate of the UI element at the current mouse position.

+MOUSEOVERUIY: Y coordinate of the UI element at the current mouse position.

 CLICKPERID: ObjectID of the permanent object last clicked.
 Useful for Trees and Rocks.